List of Ressha Sentai ToQger characters: Conductor

 The Conductor (車掌, Shashō) is an eccentric and enigmatic train conductor for the Rainbow Line who possesses knowledge of the ToQgers' past, which he withholds from the group.
-As of the V-Cinema Ressha Sentai ToQger Returns: Super ToQ 7gou of Dreams, he has been promoted to commander of the Rainbow Line's railroad police force, was renamed Former Conductor (元車掌, Moto Shashō) as such, and became the violet-colored ToQ 7gou (トッキュウ7号, Tokkyū Nanagō).
+As of the V-Cinema They Went and Came Back Again Ressha Sentai ToQGer: Super ToQ 7gou of Dreams, he has been promoted to commander of the Rainbow Line's railroad police force, was renamed Former Conductor (元車掌, Moto Shashō) as such, and became the violet-colored ToQ 7gou (トッキュウ7号, Tokkyū Nanagō).

-Similarly to Akira, the Conductor utilizes his own Applichanger to transform into ToQ 7gou.
-While transformed, he wields a ToQ Blaster.
+Similarly to Akira, the Conductor utilizes his own AppliChanger to transform into ToQ 7gou.
+While transformed, he carries a ToQ Blaster like the primary ToQgers.

 The Conductor is portrayed by Tsutomu Sekine (関根 勤, Sekine Tsutomu).

 Ticket

 Ticket (チケット, Chiketto) is the Conductor's sharp-tongued and straightforward monkey-like hand puppet, though the former dislikes being called as such.
 During the events of Ressha Sentai ToQger DVD Special: Farewell, Ticket!
-The Wasteland Super ToQ Battle!!, it is revealed Ticket previously used the Applichanger before it was given to Akira.
-Additionally, the former temporarily transfers himself to Akira's hand so he can use the Applichanger to become Ticket 6gou (チケット6号, Chiketto Rokugō) and settle a rivalry with his nemesis, Kaniros, who killed Ticket's girlfriend Jennifer in the past.
-As of They Went and Came Back Again Ressha Sentai ToQger: Super ToQ 7gou of Dreams, Ticket is now worn by Wagon.
+The Wasteland Super ToQ Battle!!, it is revealed Ticket previously used the AppliChanger before it was given to Akira.
+Additionally, the former temporarily transfers himself to Akira's hand so he can use the AppliChanger to become Ticket 6gou (チケット6号, Chiketto Rokugō) and settle a rivalry with his nemesis, Kaniros, who killed Ticket's girlfriend Jennifer in the past.
+As of the V-Cinema They Went and Came Back Again Ressha Sentai ToQger: Super ToQ 7gou of Dreams, Ticket is now worn by Wagon.

 Ticket is voiced by Kappei Yamaguchi (山口 勝平, Yamaguchi Kappei), who also voices the ToQgers' equipment and serves as the series' narrator.

 Wagon

 Wagon (ワゴン) is a robotic assistant who sells drinks and meals to the ToQgers and performs maintenance and chores on the Ressha.
 Though mysterious, she has a knack for putting a smile on everyone's faces despite her ditzy personality.
-As of They Went and Came Back Again Ressha Sentai ToQger Returns: Super ToQ 7gou of Dreams, Wagon has taken over the Conductor's duties after he becomes ToQ 7gou.
+As of the V-Cinema They Went and Came Back Again Ressha Sentai ToQger Returns: Super ToQ 7gou of Dreams, Wagon has taken over the Conductor's duties after he becomes ToQ 7gou.

 Wagon is voiced by Yui Horie (堀江 由衣, Horie Yui).